/jira-sdlc integrations

 • Issue types and their field schemas (including custom fields)

-• Workflow graphs with transition IDs and per-transition required fields
+• Workflow graphs with transition IDs and per-transition required fields (or { unsampled: true } when Phase 5 was skipped)

 • Available issue link types